Watts riots: Residential segregation

 In the post-World War II era, suburbs in the Los Angeles area grew explosively as black residents also wanted to live in what they saw as more peaceful white neighborhoods.
-In a thinly veiled attempt to avoid sharing their neighborhoods with black residents, which existing white residents saw as a threat to ther general peace and prosperity, most of these suburbs barred the aspiring residents, using a variety of methods.
+In a thinly veiled attempt to avoid sharing their neighborhoods with black residents, which existing white residents saw as a threat to their general peace and prosperity, most of these suburbs barred the aspiring residents, using a variety of methods.
 Middle-class whites in neighborhoods bordering black districts moved en masse to the suburbs, where newer housing was available.
 The spread of black people throughout urban Los Angeles was achieved in large part through blockbusting, a technique whereby real estate speculators would buy a home on an all-white street, sell or rent it to a black family, buy up the remaining homes from whites at cut-rate prices, then sell them to other black families at hefty profits.

 The Rumford Fair Housing Act, designed to remedy residential segregation, was overturned by Proposition 14 in 1964, which was sponsored by the California real estate industry, and supported by a majority of white voters.
 Psychiatrist and civil rights activist Alvin Poussaint considered Proposition 14 to be one of the causes of black rebellion in Watts.

-In 1950, William H. Parker was appointed and sworn in as Los Angeles Chief of Police.
+In 1950, William H. Parker was appointed and sworn in as Los Angeles chief of police.
 After a major scandal called Bloody Christmas of 1951, Parker pushed for more independence from political pressures that would enable him to create a more professionalized police force.
 The public supported him and voted for charter changes that isolated the police department from the rest of the city government.

 Despite its reform and having a professionalized, military-like police force, William Parker's LAPD faced repeated criticism from the city's Latino and black residents for police brutality – resulting from his recruiting of officers from the South with strong anti-black and anti-Latino attitudes.
 Chief Parker coined the term "thin blue line", representing the police as holding down pervasive crime.

-Resentment of such long-standing racial injustices is cited as reason why Watts' black population exploded on August 11, 1965, in what would become the Watts Riots.
+Resentment of such long-standing racial injustices is cited as a reason for the Watts Riots.